darrylwest/node-messaging-commons/README.md

 ## Installation

 ~~~
-	npm install node-message-commons --save
+	npm install node-messaging-commons --save
 ~~~

 ## API

-The messaging API provides methods to create a message service hub to run on a specified port with a designated name.
-The api also provides methods to create server-side message producers and consumers.
+The messaging API provides methods to create a message service hub to run on a specified port with a designated hub name.
+The API provides methods to create server-side message producers and consumers.
 There are also support libraries that can be used to create message producers and consumers in the browser.

-The message hub is configurable through any javascriptobject, but may come from an external json file.
+The message hub is configurable through any javascript object, but may come from an external json file.

-A typical implementation looks like this:
+A minimal implementation looks like this:

 ~~~
 	var MessageHub = require('node-messaging-commons');